 - At least 75% aggregate marks in Class XII (or equivalent) Board examination or equivalent grades.

 - Be within the category-wise top 20 percentile of successful candidates in the respective Class 12th Board examination of a particular year.
-These category-wise top-20 percentile cut-off score lists are obviously announced every year after the JEE Advanced exam is over and all Board results are out.
+These category-wise top-20 percentile cut-off score lists are announced every year after the JEE Advanced exam is over and all Board results are out.

-The marks scored in the following 5 subjects will be considered for calculating both the Class 12th aggregate marks as well as the cut-off marks of top 20 percentile:
+The marks scored in the following 5 subjects will be considered for calculating both the Class 12th aggregate marks as well as the cut-off marks of the top 20 percentile: